-The 2011 hard mast survey was conducted on 12 routes in western North Carolina.
-A total of 1,345 trees were sampled including 541 from the white oak group, 634 from the red oak group, 134 hickories, and 36 beeches.
-Combining all groups of species, mast was rated as poor, with an overall index of 1.76 (Table 1), which is the fifth lowest index for hard mast since 1983.
-Since 1983, North Carolina has experienced ten years in which the hard mast index was rated as poor.
+The 2013 hard mast survey was conducted by WRC Game Lands and Private Lands staff on 12 routes in western North Carolina.
+A total of 1,378 trees were sampled including 550 from the white oak group, 653 from the red oak group, 138 hickories, and 37 beeches.
+Combining all groups of species, mast was rated as poor, with an overall index of 1.44 (Table 1), which is an decline from last year's fair mast crop.
+Since 1983, North Carolina has experienced eleven years in which the hard mast index was rated as poor.

-White oak production rated as poor (1.17; Table 1) and was below the long-term average of 1.83.
-White oak production has been rated as poor in seventeen of twenty-nine years of this survey.
-When the white oak group is separated by species, chestnut oak and white oak production both rated as poor at 1.15 and 1.20, respectively (Table 2).
-Red oak production was in the fair range (2.22; Table 1), but below the long-term average (2.82) for the species.
-Separated by species, black oak and northern red oak rated as poor, 1.78 and 1.74 respectively, while scarlet oak rated as fair (3.43; Table 2).
-Hickory production rated as poor (1.30) and below the long-term average (2.33) for the species.
-Beech production (4.96) was good, which is an increase from last year's production rating and above the long-term average (4.15).
+For the third year in a row, white oak production rated as poor (1.00; Table 1) and was below the long-term average of 1.81.
+White oak production has been rated as poor in nineteen of thirty-one years of this survey.
+When the white oak group is separated by species, chestnut oak and white oak production both rated as poor (0.72 and 1.34, respectively; Table 2).
+Red oak production was poor (1.43; Table 1) and below the long-term average (2.77) for the species.
+Red oak production has been poor in nine of thirty-one years.
+Separated by species, black oak rated as fair (2.92), while northern red oak and scarlet oak rated as poor at 1.42 and 1.24, respectively (Table 2).
+Hickory production rated as fair (2.43) and slightly above the long-term average (2.32) for the species (Table 1).
+Beech production (4.45) was good, which was an improvement from last year's production rating and above the long-term average (4.13; Table 1).